Consumer Medicine Information

 any blood clotting defect

-Additionally, Actilyse should not be used for the treatment of acute ischaemic stroke if you have, or have had:
+Actilyse should not be used for the treatment of acute ischaemic stroke if you have,

-only very mild symptoms or the symptoms are rapidly improving before receiving Actilyse
+mild neurological symptoms or when the symptoms are rapidly improving before receiving

 a very severe stroke

 any signs of bleeding in the brain or any condition that increases the risk of bleeding